knewyousir/WFI-session-3/readme.md

 Our form requires:

-1. an action attribute
+1. an action attribute: `/entries`
-1. a method attribute
+1. a method attribute: `POST`
 1. and name attributes on all `<input>` elements within the form

 The action attribute tells the browser where to navigate to in our Express app.

 The method attribute tells the browser what to request to send.
 In this case, it’s a POST request.

+Add some CSS for the form.

 ```html
 <style>